flipperdevices/flipperzero-firmware/simon-tutorial/README.md

 }
 ```

+- **SIMON CODE**: The `custom_event_handler` will get invoked every time the ViewDispatcher receives a custom event.
+For now, we will check for the `CustomEventAppMenuEnter` event and call `loaded_app_menu` each time that event is received.

 - **FLIPPER CODE**: Our `custom_event_handler` takes two parameters.
 The first parameter is a `void*` and the second parameter is a `uint32_t`.
 The first parameter is the context that we set in the `view_dispatcher_set_event_callback_context` function.
 The second parameter is the event id that was sent to the ViewDispatcher.

 - **C LANGUAGE**: The `void*` is a pointer to an unknown type.
 We will need to cast it to the correct type, so we can use it.
 In this case, we know that the context is a `Flipboard*` so we cast it to a `Flipboard*`.